IainNZ/ORSoftwareTools2014/ProjectPart1/README.md

 ## Installation Instructions

+### NOTE: These instructions aren't quite ready for Windows users.
+Please wait for a few days, e.g. Sunday night.

 You have already installed Julia for the previous classes.
 You should now add the following packages:

 * HttpServer